uafrontender/RPSLS-web3-game/README.md

 ## Salt Generation Algorithm
-Salt in this game is the unsigned numerial representation of the hash of a signed message by the game contract deployer (player 1), the message constitues of arbitrary fixed words + game address and player chosen move in that particular game.
+Salt in this game is the unsigned numerical representation of the hash of a message signed using deployer private key, the message constitues of arbitrary fixed words + game address and player chosen move in that particular game.
 The salt is generated using the below algorithm:

 1. Player choose a `move` from 1 to 5.
 2. `account_nonce = Account total transactions`